Stillbirth Compensation Claims

 Frustratingly, whilst a government consultation to extend the powers of coroners to investigate full-term stillbirths was held in March 2019, there has been no investigational outcome as yet.
 As the law stands, therefore, coroners do not have jurisdiction to investigate any stillbirths, which may leave some bereaved parents looking down another avenue to work out why they lost their baby.

-At Trethowans, we often receive enquiries from families as to whether a civil clinical negligence claim can be pursued regarding a stillbirth.
+At Trethowans, we often receive enquiries from families as to whether a stillbirth compensation claim can be pursued.

 Strictly speaking, the law takes a rather unsympathetic line and considers that until a child is born they are not a legal person.
 As such, under the law, the parents of a stillborn child cannot pursue a claim on the child’s behalf in the same way that they would have been able to do had the child passed away after birth.